PEDAGOGIES - 2020/1

 • Skills classes in acting, voice, movement, pedagogies.

 |Practical based assessment||Continuous assessment||100|

-The assessment strategy is designed to provide students with the opportunity to demonstrate the following through their formal written summative submission, in addition to their engagement with the formative assessment, module content and associated activities:
+The assessment strategy is designed to provide students with the opportunity to demonstrate the following through their engagement with the formative assessment, module content and associated activities:

 Thus, the summative assessment for this module consists of:

 • Students will be expected to demonstrate their development of personal pedagogic practice via continuous weekly delivery of teaching exercises in pedagogy class tutorials with their own cohort, as directed by the class tutor.
 This activity is designed to synoptically assess the skills accumulated by the student through all of their classes in this module

 Formative assessment will occur during all practical skill based sessions.

 Informal formative verbal feedback from tutors will be provided via, but is not restricted to, in class activities, the virtual learning environment, email exchange, personal tutorials.

 Summative formal written feedback will follow completion of the module.

 - • Introduce students to the principles, skills and techniques required to facilitate actor training in a range of settings, across diverse communities